Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-To qualify for the DAC-SASH program, homeowners must meet several specific requirements: you must own and live in your home, receive electrical service from one of California’s major utilities (PG&E, SCE, or SDG&E), be enrolled in or eligible for the CARE or FERA income-qualified utility bill programs, and your property must be located in a designated disadvantaged community area.
-If you think you might be eligible, you can visit the GRID Alternatives website for more information and to apply for the program.
-This valuable incentive works alongside other available solar benefits like the federal tax credit, helping to make solar energy more equitable and accessible across California.
+To qualify for DAC-SASH, you must own and live in your home, receive electricity service from PG&E, Southern California Edison, or San Diego Gas & Electric, and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
+Additionally, your property must be located in a designated disadvantaged community area.
+If you think you might qualify, you can visit the GRID Alternatives website to learn more about the application process and check your eligibility.

 Ready to start saving with solar?